There are several ways to save money when shopping, but this method is often overlooked – using apps & credit cards.

 There are 3 ways to stack savings using apps & the right credit card:

 There are many cash back apps, but these 3 apps have a ‘pay with the app‘ feature.
 What’s the big deal?
 Paying with the app gives you cash back.

 Pay with the App: This is how it works:

-In order to purchase the e-gift card, app users needs to link a credit card to the app to pay for the e-gift card.
+In order to purchase the e-gift card, app users simply link a credit card to the app to pay for the e-gift card.
 The trick is to use a credit card with a great rewards program.

 Shop with the App – This is how it works:

-For example in ibotta app, when you click on ‘shop’ button, it takes you to the merchant’s website where you shop as normal.
+Take ibotta app for example.
+When you click on ‘shop’ button, it takes you to the merchant’s website where you shop as normal.
 Then when you’re ready to pay, use the credit card that earns the most rewards to pay for your purchase.
 You’ll earn from both the app and the credit card.

 You’ll earn a percent cash back on the total purchase from ibotta, plus cash back on the total charged to the credit card.

 Not just any Credit Card Rewards